 Modeling was done by hand in the past.
 You may have seen this done with sticky notes being moved around on a board.
 Today, you can use a business management platform like Pipefy to help you do the modeling.

 BPM is all about making processes more efficient and effective.
 This requires you to model the entire process, but you should refrain from implementing changes to all of it at once.
 Mistakes and setbacks are inevitable when tinkering with processes, so you should try to make limited, discrete improvements to one or just a few processes at a time.
 This allows you to methodically analyze results and optimize the process one step at a time as opposed to making a drastic overhaul and hoping for the best.
+For a deeper dive into how processes are planned and built, check out our articles on process design and process reengineering.

 Test the process and analyze the results